 Grilled Lemon-Dill Salmon with Cucumber SaladFeatured by Tantara Winery in the Platinum Wine Club.

 Western salmon meets Scandinavia in this light, refreshing recipe.
-Prep and Cook Time: 40 minutes, plus at least 2 hours marinating time.
+Try pairing this recipe with your latest Pinot Noir Wine Club shipment.
 Notes: The salad can be made up to 8 hours ahead and chilled, covered.Yield: 4

 Prep Time: 25 Minutes

 Cook Time: 15 Minutes

 • 4 center-cut skin-on salmon fillets (6 to 8 oz. each), rinsed and patted dry